Olexandr88/docs-4/src/content/reference/device-os/firmware.md

 STARTUP( setup_the_fundulating_conbobulator() );
 ```

 Typically an application will have its initialization code in the `setup()` function.

 Using `SYSTEM_THREAD(ENABLED)` reduces the amount of time before setup is called to milliseconds and is the recommended method of calling code early.
+With Device OS {{systemThreadRequired}} and later, system thread is always enabled.

 The `STARTUP()` function instructs the system to execute the code even earlier, however there are limitations: